June - September

 Hiking in Alaska is one of the ultimate wilderness adventures, and Caribou Lodge is known best as a hiking destination.

-During your stay we offer half-day hikes, full-day hikes, 1 or 2 night hiking/camping trips.
+During your stay we offer guided half-day hikes, full-day hikes, and overnight camping trips.
 As well as some customized

 back-country trips.
 Click HERE for more info on camping.

 The only hiking trails around here were carved out many years ago from large caribou herds, and we use them every day.

 If we are not on an old caribou trail we are walking over untouched tundra which can be very wet sometimes, so come prepared with good hiking boots.